You know what they say.

 “There’s always hope.
 Life can always change,” Leana said.

-Even though the shelter’s job description evolved over the years, their mission stayed the same: help at-risk children in Gwinnett.
+Even though the shelter’s job description evolved over the years, its mission stayed the same: help at-risk children in Gwinnett.

 “So many of these children, after you broke through their shell, they were just so ecstatic and thrilled.
 You just hated to see them go.
 And you wondered if they were going to be alright,” said Leana.
 “It just pulls at your heartstrings.
 When you hear the stories they tell, it’s just heart-wrenching.
 But it’s so rewarding.”